DiligentPanda/MAPF-LRR2023/README.md

 ## Notice
 1. [To Update] We have a related paper submitted to [SoCS 2024](https://socs24.search-conference.org/home), which discusses our solution and important challenges in the Lifelong MAPF.
 2. [To Update] We use an automatic algorithm to generate guidance graphs (edge weights that encode moving costs) in the competition for random map with 800 agents.
 This algorithm is not included in this repo.
 If you are interested, please refer to [this work](https://arxiv.org/abs/2402.01446) by one of our teammates, [Yulun](https://yulunzhang.net/).
-3. [To Update] The Leagure of Robot Competition will also open source solutions from all teams with the data used in the competition.
+3. The League of Robot Runner Competition also open source [solutions](https://github.com/MAPF-Competition/Code-Archive.git) from all teams with the [benchmark data](https://github.com/MAPF-Competition/Benchmark-Archive.git) used in the competition.
 This repo adds slightly more functionalities but most of the code remains the same as the one used in the competition.
 We may clean the code further in the future if we have time.
 4. Our code includes [RHCR](https://github.com/Jiaoyang-Li/RHCR) code but doesn't use it eventually.
 Our code doesn't directly use the code from [PIBT](https://github.com/Kei18/pibt) repo, but uses a part of the [LaCAM2](https://github.com/Kei18/lacam2) code to execute the [PIBT](https://github.com/Kei18/pibt) algorithm.
 Our code doesn't directly use the code from [LNS](https://github.com/Jiaoyang-Li/MAPF-LNS), but uses a part of the [LNS2](https://github.com/Jiaoyang-Li/MAPF-LNS2) to execute [LNS](https://github.com/Jiaoyang-Li/MAPF-LNS) algorithm.
 5. The team Shadocks that achieves a close score has [a paper](https://arxiv.org/abs/2303.07696) describing their heuristic design, which also helps them win another CG:SHOP Challenge.